Description du cours

 Conclusion: review, final questions and assessment

 The teaching method is the following: conference or lectures given by the lecturers or invited professor, two days workshop in December.
-This includes preparatory readings, short presentations made by the students and discussions.
+This includes preparatory readings, interventions made by the students and discussions.

 The presence and the active participation in the course are compulsory.
-Each student will be requested to make a presentation of a specific subject.
+Each student will be requested to make a presentation of a subject related to the course.

-Students will also attend specific events, visits or conferences such as visits of the European institutions, exhibitions’ visit.
-Those activities are compulsory.
+Students will also attend specific events, visits or conferences such as visits of the European institutions and exhibitions.

 To measure if the students meet the courses objectives, the evaluation is made on the basis of their active participation in the class, their paper, and their oral presentation of the paper.